 Better to start with our daily liturgy, our daily prayer?
 Should we look more closely at what our prayers say and how we pray every day?

 Daily prayer, particularly the psalms, can help us bond with creation.
-The reading from Isaiah this Tuesday says God’s word comes down from heaven like rain and snow, watering the earth and providing for the human family as well.
+Isaiah says God’s word comes down from heaven like rain and snow, watering the earth and providing for the human family as well.
 Rain and snow are more than figures of speech, they’re messengers from God, beyond human control.
 Created by God they lead us to God, bestowing his gifts on us.
 God speaks daily through created things like these, the psalms say:

 “The heavens declare the glory of God;